Not All OCR Solutions Are Created Equal

 Preprocessing

 Knowing the documents allows you to perform preprocessing tasks such as image enhancement, noise reduction, and deskewing, which can significantly improve OCR accuracy.
 Different document types may require different preprocessing steps.
+Once you know the different types, your model can be trained on what to look for.

 Language and Script Recognition

 If your documents contain multiple languages or scripts, understanding the document content helps in configuring the OCR to recognize and process each language correctly.
+This is helpful for handwriting or other forms of blurriness that can cause documents to be hard to read.

 Layout Analysis